flutter/flutter/specs/style.md

     // - if the property is inherited:
     //     - call this.cascadedValueDirty(property, eachPseudoElement)
     //     - call eachChildRenderNode.cascadedValueDirty(property, null)
+    // (these four methods all do the same thing; they might get merged into one.
+For now
+    // they're separate in case we want to make them cleverer later.)

   readonly attribute Boolean needsManager;
     // means that a property with needsManager:true has changed on this node